Samjean2020/progda-assignment2020/README.md

 	Seaborn
 The above libraries must be imported.
 NumPy stands for Numerical Python.
 It provides inclusive mathematical functions, random number generators, linear algebra, Fourier transforms, to name but a few (numpy.org).
 NumPy can be imported as: <import numpy as np>.
 Matplotlib.pyplot is an interface to matplotlib based on state.
 It offers MATLAB-based plotting method (matplotlib.org, 2020).
 Matplotlib.pyplot can be imported as: <import matplotlib.pyplot as plt>.
 Pandas  is an open source tool for data analysis and manipulation (pandas.pydata.org, 2020).
 Pandas can be imported as: <import pandas as pd>.
 Seaborn is a data visualisation library based on matplotlib in Python.
 It offers a drawing attractive and informative statistical graphics interface (seaborn.pydata.org, 2020).
 Seaborn can be imported as: <import seaborn as sns>.
 And naturally, you have Python and Jupyter.

                                                       About the four tasks:
-1. Explaining the overarching purpose of the package: this part provides a definition of the numpy.random package, its different structures including simple random data, permutations, distribution and Generators and an indicative example of each sub- function: numpy.random.rand (), numpy.random shuffle(),numpy.random.dirichlet (), and  numpy.random.RandomState.pareto ().
+                                                    1.Explaining the overarching purpose of the package:

+This part provides a definition of the numpy.random package, its different structures including simple random data, permutations, distribution and Generators and an indicative example of each sub- function: numpy.random.rand (), numpy.random shuffle(),numpy.random.dirichlet (), and  numpy.random.RandomState.pareto ().

-2. Explaining the use of the “Simple random data” and “Permutations functions:
+                                                    2.Explaining the use of the “Simple random data” and “Permutations functions:

 •	Simple random data (): numpy.random.randint(), numpy.random.random-sample (), numpy.random.bytes(), and numpy.random.choice()
 •	Permutations (): numpy.random.shuffle(), and numpy.random.permutation().

-3. Explaining the use and purpose of at least five “Distributions” functions:
+                                                    3.Explaining the use and purpose of at least five “Distributions” functions:

 •	numpy.random.normal ()
 •	numpy.random.uniform()